federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Jan 28 2023.
+> Updated Feb 11 2023.
 New version [v5.9.4.0](index.html#ChangeLog) has been released.
 AutoClicker2Ex has got "Load Sequence" and "Save Sequence" buttons.

 **{{page.description_rich}}**